probmods/probmods2/solutions/bayesian-data-analysis.md

 print("Expectation: " + expectation(taskDifficultyPosterior));
 ~~~~

-### Part A
+### Exercise 2.1

-> Would you proceed with more data collection or would you change your paradigm?
+> Would you proceed with more data collection or would you change your experimental paradigm?
-> How did you come to this conclusion?

-Answers are subjective and may vary.

-One possible answer:
+In other words, do you still think your task is too hard?

+The posterior distribution shows that the task may not be as difficult as originally thought.
 If this participant did well, other participants may also do well, so the paradigm may not need to be changed.
-The actual decision may depend on the relative costs of tweaking the experiment, having a task that's too difficult or too easy, and collecting data.

-### b)
+### Exercise 2.2

-> In Part A, you probably used either one value of the task-difficulty or the full distribution of values to decide about whether to continue data collection or tweak the paradigm.
+> In Exercise 2.1, you probably used either one value of the task-difficulty or the full distribution of values to decide about whether to continue data collection or tweak the paradigm.
-We find ourselves in a similar situation when we have models of psychological phenomena and want to decide whether or not the model fits the data (or, equivalently, whether our psychological theory is capturing the phenomenon).
+We find ourselves in a similar situation when we have models of psychological phenomena and want to decide whether the model fits the data (or, equivalently, whether our psychological theory is capturing the phenomenon).
 The traditional approach is the value (or "point-wise estimate") approach: take the value that corresponds to the best fit
 (e.g., by using least-squares or maximum-likelihood estimation; here,
 you would have taken the Maximum A Posteriori (or, MAP) estimate, which would be 0.9).
 Why might this not be a good idea?
-Comment on the reliability of the MAP estimate and how MAP estimate relates to other values of the posterior distribution.
+Comment on the reliability of the MAP estimate and how MAP estimate compares to other values of the posterior distribution.

 The MAP is only 0.9 because of our strong prior beliefs.
 The second most likely posterior value is the complete opposite (p = 0).

-## Exercise 3: BDA of Bayesian Cognitive Models

-> We saw in this chapter how to analyze our models of cognition by using Bayesian statistical techniques.
-> Compare and contrast the results of our cognitive model of tug-of-war with our regression models.
-> Please consider each question and provide a couple sentences describing your answer.

-> A. What phenomena in the data was the cognitive model better able to capture?

-Explaining away Alice's strength if Bob and Alice win on a team together, but then Bob also wins on his own.

-> B. What, if anything, did the models fail to capture?

-Answers may vary.
-Some examples:
-Teamwork, excitement or nervousness due to a winning streak, intimidation or loafing (e.g. being lazy because you think it wouldn't make a difference anyway).

-> C. What are some commonalities between the two models?

-Both are models, both infer parameters of the model, both set priors on the model parameters and update the parameters based on the observations.

-## Exercise 4
+## Exercise 3

 > Let's continue to explore the inferences you (as a scientist) can draw from the posterior over parameter values.
-This posterior can give you an idea of whether or not your model is well-behaved.
+This posterior can give you an idea of whether your model is well-behaved.
 In other words, do the predictions of your model depend heavily on the exact parameter value?

 > To help us understand how to examine posteriors over parameter settings, we're going to revisit the example of the blicket detector from the chapter on `Conditional Dependence`.